 Professional Airedale Breeder Highcountry Kennel boasted of his dogs courage and got called on it.
-A wager was placed, his dogs were put into a Fight or flight scenario, and they failed miserably, fleeing into the next county.
-Highcountry Owner (before a ban), was boasting on Working Dogs Forum of his dogs aggressiveness and challenged a skilled decoy- ‘Face Dogs’ who would take on bear or man and possibly take off the intruders face, yet when the challenge was met, Highcountry Airedales scampered off.
+A wager was placed, his dogs were put into a Fight or flight scenario, and they failed miserably, fleeing into the countryside.
+Highcountry, (before a ban), was boasting on Working Dogs Forum of his dogs aggressiveness and challenged a skilled decoy- ‘Face Dogs’ who would take on bear or man and possibly take off the intruders face, yet when the challenge was met, Highcountry Airedales scampered off.
 His Dogs Failed & Bailed when put in a mildly stressful defense situation.
 This is Self Evident when your brood stock isn’t tested and evaluated (Physically-lameness and Mentally-Game Hardness), its said he has produced 2000 dogs over 12 generations as a reasonably large kennel.
 I conclude that Airedales are a Failure, but Airedale Breeders are worse of a Failure.

 This post below was uncovered on a Working Airedales Forum:

 Anyone know anything about hunting badgers?
 Nov 6, 2008 at 12:59pm Post by mb, 12:59pm QUOTE ‘I was out poking around in the brush one morning with my airedale Billy and my eleven year old American bulldog.
 Well, I heard a hissing noise coming from a mesquite and as I looked closer I saw a good sized badger standing there staring at me, next to his hole and giving me a “..ck you” look.
 I sicked Billy on him and and he barked at him for about five seconds and and lost interest.
 I was hoping to see a little scrap, but I guess Billy hadn’t had his ‘wheaties” that morning.’